Anointing of the sick: Eastern Orthodox Church

 Anointing is considered to be a public rather than a private sacrament, and so as many of the faithful who are able are encouraged to attend.
 It should be celebrated in the church when possible, but if this is impossible, it may be served in the home or hospital room of the afflicted.

 Unction in the Greek Orthodox Church and Churches of Hellenic custom (Antiochian Eastern Orthodox, Melkite, etc.) is usually given with a minimum of ceremony.

 Anointing may also be given during Forgiveness Vespers and Great Week, on Great and Holy Wednesday, to all who are prepared.
 Those who receive Unction on Holy Wednesday should go to Holy Communion on Great Thursday.
 The significance of receiving Unction on Holy Wednesday is shored up by the hymns in the Triodion for that day, which speak of the sinful woman who anointed the feet of Christ.
 Just as her sins were forgiven because of her penitence, so the faithful are exhorted to repent of their sins.
 In the same narrative, Jesus says, "in that she hath poured this ointment on my body, she did it for my burial" (Id., v.
 12), linking the unction with Christ's death and resurrection.

 In some dioceses of the Russian Orthodox Church it is customary for the bishop to visit each parish or region of the diocese some time during Great Lent and give Anointing for the faithful, together with the local clergy.

+In 2012 Holy Synod of the Russian Orthodox Church approved abridged rite of Holy Unction for hospital use.